ruuda/picard-plugins/README.md

 ## Release Language Title \[[Download](https://github.com/rdswift/picard-plugins/raw/2.0_RDS_Plugins/plugins/release_language_title/release_language_title.py)\]

 This plugin provides full language title for the release as a variable (_releaselanguagetitle) for use in naming scripts.
+See the [discussion](https://community.metabrainz.org/t/help-with-file-naming-with-special-rule-for-soundtracks/398631) on the MetaBrainz Community Forum.

 **PLEASE NOTE**: Tagger scripts are required to make use of this hidden variable.